opencv/opencv/modules/core/doc/intro.rst

 Introduction
 ************

 OpenCV (Open Source Computer Vision Library: http://opencv.willowgarage.com/wiki/) is open-source BSD-licensed library that includes several hundreds computer vision algorithms.
-It is very popular in the Computer Vision community.
-Some people call it “de-facto standard” API.
-The document aims to specify the stable parts of the library, as well as some abstract interfaces for high-level interfaces, with the final goal to make it an official standard.

-API specifications in the document use the standard C++ (http://www.open-std.org/jtc1/sc22/wg21/) and the standard C++ library.
+The document describes the so-called OpenCV 2.x API, which is essentially a C++ API, as opposite to the C-based OpenCV 1.x API.
+The latter is described in opencv1x.pdf.

-The current OpenCV implementation has a modular structure (i.e. the binary package includes several shared or static libraries), where we have:
+OpenCV has a modular structure (i.e. package includes several shared or static libraries).
+The modules are:

  * **core** - the compact module defining basic data structures, including the dense multi-dimensional array ``Mat``, and basic functions, used by all other modules.
  * **imgproc** - image processing module that includes linear and non-linear image filtering, geometrical image transformations (resize, affine and perspective warping, generic table-based remap), color space conversion, histograms etc.